-The following section is dedicated to the derivation of such estim, using detailed estimations on the functionals $\Phi_n[h]$.
+The following section is dedicated to the derivation of such an estimate, using detailed estimations on the functionals $\Phi_n[h]$.
 We will use, in particular, that we can bound the $\Phi_n[h](Z_n)$ by looking only at the relative positions of particles inside $Z_n$.

 \begin{definition} We denote for $y\in{\mathbb{T}}$ the translation operator